-The Environmentally Acceptable Packaging Ordinance requires food and beverages prepared for immediate consumption and to-go must be placed in containers that are one of the following:
+The Environmentally Acceptable Packaging Ordinance requires food and beverages prepared for immediate consumption or taken to-go must be put in containers that are one of the following:

 Recyclable materials must be recycled.
 Compostable plastics must be composted.